 Behavior of the RCMP probably ranks reasonably well in comparison to police around the world.
 It is easy to find outrageous incidents in almost all nations.
 The Los Angeles Police Department had 320 accusations of racial profiling lodged against them in 2007.
 After investigating, they found that not a single allegation was true.
 That was the sixth year in a row that not a single charge of racial profiling was to be found justified.

 A surprising example of police violence comes from Portland Oregon, a city usually noted for being calmly progressive.
 This 2004 event resulted in no convictions but a civil suit by the dead man’s family is still before the courts in 2009.

 William T. Grigsby, 24, was shot by bullets 13 times, hit 22 times with beanbags and Tasered four or five times, after running from Portland police.
 Although he was unresponsive after numerous shots were fired, police made no effort to provide medical aid, even when one officer noticed that it appeared Grigsby was “bleeding out” Thirty-seven more minutes passed as officers fired rounds at him from a Sage 37 mm projectile-launcher, a police dog bit and dragged him, and officers fired two additional Taser rounds at Grigsby, who hadn’t moved for nearly an hour.
 Medics pronounced him dead at the scene.
 The medical examiner found that immediate medical care probably would have prevented Grigsby from bleeding to death because none of his wounds was immediately fatal.

 Is there a solution?
 Can state sanctioned violence be controlled or reduced?
-Commenting on another Northern Insight article, one reader said,
+Commenting on another In-Sights article, one reader said: